 The most important tip for taking spectacular pictures of the badlands is to be at the park!
 What can you do once you're here to increase the chances of getting that once-in-a-lifetime shot?

-Tip #1 - Take a Sunset Tour.
+Tip #1 - Join a Photography Tour.

 Tip #2 - Get up early and stay up late.